alexander-e-andrews/Go-template-precompile/readme.md

 To Build: go build pretemplate.go

-To Run: pretemplate.exe -p "pagesToFillFolder" -t "TemplateToFillWith" -o "FolderToOutputTo"
+To Run: pretemplate.exe -f "pagesToFillFolder" -t "TemplateToFillWith" -o "FolderToOutputTo"

 -f -t -o flags are all required in order to point to the correct pages, templates, and output location